-Mexico has a diverse landscape that covers vast expanses of land from the Pacific to the Gulf of Mexico with palm lined beaches, tropical jungles, soaring volcanoes, bone dry deserts, and plenty of wildlife.
-The country offers breathtaking views, which were once home to the Mayans and Aztecs with their stone architecture.
+Mexico has a diverse landscape that covers vast expanses of land from the Pacific to the Gulf of Mexico.
+Nature includes palm-lined beaches, tropical jungles, soaring volcanoes, bone-dry deserts, and plenty of wildlife.
+The country offers spectacular views, which were once home to the Mayans and Aztecs with their stone architecture.

 Bienvenidos – Welcome to Mexico!

-Mexico City is Mexico’s capital and it is densely packed with a population of 8,918,653 people, which also makes it the most populated city in North America.
-The capital is located in the south central in the Valley of Mexico.
-The city is central to Mexico’s finances, politics, and culture.
+Mexico City is Mexico’s capital and it is densely packed with a population of around 9 million people, which also makes it the most populated city in North America (just edging out New York City).
+The capital is located in the south-central, in the Valley of Mexico.
+It’s key to Mexico’s finances, politics, and culture.

 - Culture and Language